 The issue of efficacy of granulocytes (either therapeutically for refractory infection or as secondary prophylaxis for high risk groups of patients with prior severe infection) is still very much an open question.
 Provision of granulocytes by apheresis collection from G-CSF and steroid stimulated donors remains the international standard, but logistic and other constraints now preclude UK provision of apheresis granulocytes.
 The pooled granulocyte component is now available from NHS Blood & Transplant but not yet from the other UK Blood Services.
-The pooled component is available only five days per week (Tuesday to Saturday) due to the short shelf life and dependence on weekday blood donation.
-However buffy coats may be provided on Sundays and Mondays when specifically requested and buffy coats from suitable donors are available, and planning work may increase the availability at weekends in the future.
-Any additional risks associated with high donor exposure for this component including alloimmunisation and vCJD would need to be considered in the context of the use of this component in very sick and immunosuppressed patients.
+The pooled component is available only five days per week (Tuesday to Saturday) due to the short shelf life and dependence on weekday blood donation, and since 2020 a limited number of group O and A granulocyte pools are available on Mondays.
+However buffy coats may be provided on Sundays and Mondays when specifically requested and buffy coats from suitable donors are available.
+Planning work may increase the availability at weekends in the future.
+Any additional risks associated with high donor exposure for unpooled buffy coats including alloimmunisation and vCJD would need to be considered in the context of the use of this component in very sick and immunosuppressed patients.

 Although new studies to definitively address the issue of effectiveness are required, researchers and clinicians recognise the challenges of completing RCTs.
 An additional issue is the very limited prospective data available on actual patterns of use, follow-up and outcomes for granulocyte products in UK and elsewhere.
-This is a key objective of an on-going UK (and international) 'registry'.
+This is a key objective of an on-going English (and international) 'registry'.
 PROspective GRanulocyte usage and outcomEs Survey (ProGRES) describes a prospective study (registry) of outcomes following transfusion of granulocytes.
 Data collection on all patients for whom granulocytes are "authorised" by the NHSBT patient facing team commenced in March 2017.
 Data are being collected on indications, dose and outcomes following use of granulocytes administered to children and adults.
 (Morton et al 2017 - Trial website).